 Charlotte Sadler, M.D., Fellowship Director 2018-19, Hyperbaric Medicine Division

 + Expand All

-Recruitment for the following academic year opens in May and applications will be accepted through end of business day on August 26th.
-Interviews will be scheduled with candidates starting in July and will run through the end of October.
-The Clinical Informatics Faculty will make their final candidate selections by the end of January.
+Recruitment for the following academic year opens in May and applications will be accepted through September.
+Interviews will be scheduled with candidates starting in July and will run through November.
+The Hyperbaric Medicine Faculty will make their final candidate selections by the end of January.

-International medical graduates are eligible to apply to the Clinical Informatics Fellowship if they are US Board eligible in their primary specialty.
+International medical graduates are eligible to apply to the Hyperbaric Medicine Fellowship if they are US Board eligible in their primary specialty.
 For more information about the application process for international medical graduates, click